-- Accountable to the tax and fee payers of Texas.
-The Texas Animal Health Commission's primary goal of protecting the animal agriculture in Texas ensures accountability to the tax and fee payers of Texas because animal agriculture continues to generate more cash receipts than any other sector of Texas' agricultural economy.
+- 1. Accountable to the tax and fee payers of Texas.
+The Agency's primary goal of protecting the animal agriculture in Texas ensures accountability to the tax and fee payers of Texas because animal agriculture continues to generate more cash receipts than any other sector of Texas' agricultural economy.
 Animal agriculture is critical to the economic prosperity of Texas, as well as the state's food supply, which affects all Texans.
-Increasing the awareness of state animal health requirements and promoting voluntary compliance helps the agency to be even more accountable to the tax payers of Texas. - 2.
+Increasing the awareness of state animal health requirements and promoting voluntary compliance helps the agency to be more accountable to the tax payers of Texas. - 2.
 Efficient by producing maximum results with no waste of taxpayer funds and by identifying any functions or provision considered redundant or not cost-effective.
-The Texas Animal Health Commission works diligently to maximize services provided without increasing costs.
-Increasing the awareness of state animal health requirements and promoting voluntary compliance is the most cost-effective way to protect animal agriculture. - 3.
+The Agency works diligently to identify cost effective solutions to maximize services.
+Increasing theawareness of state animal health requirements and promoting voluntary compliance is a cost-effective way to protect animal agriculture. - 3.
 Effective by successfully fulfilling core functions, achieving performance measures, and implementing plans to continuously improve.
-The agency continuously improves its core function in part by
+The Agency continuously improves its core functions by

 - ensuring that the information about animal health regulations is readily available to the public and easy to understand.
-By analyzing trends related to noncompliance, the agency will be better able to adjust efforts and continue to ensure that agriculture animal health is protected. - 4.
+By continuing to analyze trends related to noncompliance, the Agency can identify areas of improvement and continue to ensure that animal health is protected. - 4.
 Attentive to providing excellent customer service.
 Customer service improvements include promoting regulatory understanding and compliance, and providing clear, easily accessible information about all permitting and registration programs and requirements. - 5.
-Transparent such that agency actions can be understood by any Texan.
-Increased transparency will be achieved by implementing a standard penalty matrix to be used statewide.
-The matrix will allow the public to understand the range of possible statutory and rule violations along with the possible penalties, taking into account compliance history and relevant mitigating and aggravating factors.
-Additionally, the agency will continue to build on the public information awareness program by routinely updating pamphlets and brochures designed to educate the public on diseases/pests that may be present in the animal population in Texas.
-The TAHC strives to maintain and promote transparency through social media outlets and will focus on increasing their reach over the next five years.
+Transparent such that Agency actions can be understood by any Texan.
+The agency will continue to build on the public information awareness program by routinely updating pamphlets and brochures designed to educate the public on diseases/pests that may be present in the animal population in Texas.
+The Agency strives to maintain and promote transparency by responding to public information requests timely and accurately and increasing our reach through various social media outlets.
+The Agency will continue to explore all outreach opportunities and avenues to focus on increasing public knowledge and awareness over the next five years.